Esri/military-features-data/data/mil2525d/core_data/gdbs/README.md

 The following modifier fields are supported in [the current Pro Stylx and Runtime Symbol Dictionary](../stylxfiles).

 To view the Label Rules and associations, view the symbol dictionary table "Label Rules."
-The following table lists the Modifier definitions from 2525C and 2525D and their corresponding attributes in the symbol dictionary.
+The following table lists the Modifier definitions from 2525D and their corresponding attributes in the symbol dictionary.

 | Attribute Name | 2525 D Field ID | Field Title | Notes |
 | ------------- | --- | ----------------- | ----- |